Aiky30/djangocms-4-migration/README.md

 - Understanding how versioning selects published content

 ### Install the following packages
-The following packages are nto yet officially released are installed from the repository directly.
-We need your help to make packages v4.0 compatble and provide documentation for the wider community!
+The following packages are not yet officially released, they need to be installed directly from the repository.
+We need your help to make packages v4.0 compatible and to provide documentation for the wider community!

 django CMS 4.0
 ```